 Kickboard Hug Drill

-This unique drill helps swimmers gain better sense of their body in the water.
+This unique drill helps swimmers gain a better sense of their body in the water.
 To perform this drill, hold the kickboard upright in front of the body, like a tombstone coming out of the water.
-Begin kicking the length of the pool and really focus on keeping the kickboard out of the water as much as possible.
-This drill helps swimmers with their balance and really gives the legs a heart pounding, challenging workout.
+Begin kicking the length of the pool while focusing on keeping the kickboard out of the water as much as possible.
+This drill helps swimmers with their balance and gives the legs and core a challenging workout.
 A more advanced version of this drill has swimmers place the kickboard on its side.
 The longer side increases surface tension and allows high level swimmers to get the most out of their kickboards.

 No matter your stroke of choice, kickboard drills and workouts will help you strengthen your legs and core, challenge your cardiovascular system, and help you work on body alignment.
 With so many benefits, you’d be crazy to not train with a kickboard!